wizard97/Embedded_RingBuf_CPP/README.md

 ## Install

 This library is now available in the Arduino Library Manager, directly in the IDE.
 Go to `Sketch > Include Library > Manage Libraries` and search for `RingBufCPP`.
+Then `#include <RingBufCPP.h>` in your sketch.

 To manually install this library, download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 [Installing an Arduino Library] (https://www.arduino.cc/en/Guide/Libraries).